Type

 Complex PTSD serviceThe Complex Post Traumatic Stress Disorder (PTSD) service is a new service that is designed to improve the local access to therapy for adults over 18 years old in Northamptonshire who have been impacted by trauma.

-The service offers trauma focussed treatment for people experiencing symptoms of Complex PTSD, as well as training, supervision and consultation to help develop trauma-informed approaches in local healthcare pathways.
+The service offers trauma focused treatment for people experiencing symptoms of Complex PTSD, as well as training, supervision and consultation to help develop trauma-informed approaches in local healthcare pathways.

 Who is this service for?
 People who have experienced prolonged traumatic events such as childhood abuse, developmental trauma or trauma in adulthood, may experience ongoing difficulties of complex post-traumatic stress.
-You can be referred by a medical professional such as your GP or current mental health worker.
+The Complex PTSD service is open to referrals from other services within NHFT.

 How do I register for this service?

 This service is not open to self-referral.
-This service is only able to take referrals from healthcare professionals and are not open to direct referrals from GPs at this time.
+This service can only take referrals from healthcare professionals and is not open to direct referrals from GPs at this time.
 In order to be referred to this service, please speak with your current mental health professional.

 Accessibility Information

-As a service, we are committed to making any adjustments which service users require in order to receive care.
+As a service, we are committed to making any adjustments which service users need so they can receive care.

-Please speak to your medical professional who is referring you to the service if you have any accessibility requirements at the point of referral.
+Please speak to your medical professional who is referring you to the service, if you have any accessibility needs at the point of referral.

 Meet the team

-The Complex PTSD service service is supported by a multi-disciplinary team of colleagues.
-This includes the following roles:
+The Complex PTSD service is supported by a multi-disciplinary team of colleagues.
+This includes:

 - Clinical psychologists